 The Museum of Geosciences is housed in the VT Department of Geosciences and located in 2062 Derring Hall.
-Public hours are 8-5 M-F. Exhibits include the OmniGlobe, gems, minerals, rocks, fossils, and a full-scale cast of an Allosaurus dinosaur skeleton.
+Public hours are 8-5, M-F during the academic semester.
+Exhibits include the OmniGlobe, gems, minerals, rocks, fossils, and a full-scale cast of an Allosaurus dinosaur skeleton.
 The minerals and fossils on display include many specimens from Virginia and famous localities worldwide.
 The OmniGlobe projects global datasets, such as weather and plate tectonics, on a sphere.
 It was upgraded in December 2017 so that it is brighter than before.

 For guided group and class visits please contact Sharon Collins at 540- 231-6894.
 Your visit will be arranged and led by our head interpreter, Sarah Windes, with Geosciences student volunteers.